denten-books/plain-text/0-chapter.md

 These fields lie in relation to specific communities of practice, which often do not in themselves employ a controlled vocabulary.
 What counts for "code" and "poetry" in one domain, like computer science, may not account for the same in another domain, like creative writing.
-An engineer's evocation of code as poetry can differ from that of a poet's.

-There's no sense in trying to equivocate the differences between divergent languages.
-In other words, we must not get stuck arguing about definition, where those definitions exist only in their social instantiation.
-The definitions of poetry change from literary period to literary period.
-Those who write code by day and poetry by night might similarly employ differing if not outright contradictory definitions depending on their context.
+An engineer's use of the words "code" and "poetry" differs from the poet's.
+And yet an engineer by day can become a poet by night.

 My aim throughout will be to find points of congruence between such disparate vocabularies, along with areas of contact between communities whose members share a common sense of goal and purpose.
 I am interested here in literal spaces where the practice of literary theory and the practice of software engineering intersect.
-The electronic book, the word processor, and the operating system are some of the loci of that encounter.
+The electronic book, the word processor, and the operating system are some of the locations that stage the encounter.

 ### Experimentalism

-Two intellectual movements tangentially related to pragmatism further shaped my approach to writing *Plain Text*.
+Two intellectual movements tangentially related to pragmatism further influence my approach to writing *Plain Text*.
 The first is experimentalism.
 Writing in the mid-19th century against the tradition of inductive "generalizers," Claude Bernard, was one of the first physicians to argue for the necessity of experimentation in medical practice.
 "We cannot separate the two things," he wrote, "head and hand."
 He goes on to write that "the science of life is a